 What is the best time of day to exfoliate?

 In the winter it doesn’t really make a difference, you can exfoliate in the morning and evening, or any time of day really.
 But in the summer, I recommend only exfoliating in the evening.
-This is because after you exfoliate you have essentially removed a layer of skin, this makes your skin more sensitive.
-And more sensitive skin should not be exposed to the sun, so be sure to skip it in your morning routine.
+That is because after you exfoliate, you have essentially removed a layer of skin, this makes your skin more sensitive.
+And more sensitive skin should not be exposed to the sun, so be sure to only exfoliate in your evening skincare routine.

 The Dos and Don’t of Exfoliating

 Because exfoliators are pretty strong products, there are certain rules and guidelines that you should be aware of.
 For exfoliators to have the best effect on your skin, I advise you do use them in the best possible way!
 Use them correctly and your skin will benefit hugely.
 Use them incorrectly, and unfortunately your skin will suffer.
 That being said, I don’t mean to instil fear of exfoliating.
 It really is simple, all you gotta do is follow these guidelines and your skin will be eternally grateful!

 - Don’t over-exfoliate.
 If you think exfoliating is like cleansing your skin more often, it’s not.
 Cleanse every day- yes, but don’t exfoliate more than twice a week or you will be stripping more than just dead skin cells.